Lommix/godot.nvim/README.md

 [godotnvim.webm](https://user-images.githubusercontent.com/84206502/191308246-8d6d963f-1934-4339-ae87-dbec4d62e2f4.webm)

+# Update!
+With godot 4 comes dap integration, which is much better than my solution https://github.com/mfussenegger/nvim-dap

 # Features
-Godot debugging tool for nvim.
+Minimalist Godot debugging tool for nvim.
 Run your application in debug, break on error or cursor.
-Step, read and continue.

-If you love godot, but require vim to stay sane, this is my offering to you.

 Works with godot 3 and 4.

-# Plans
-- pre-build configs for treesitter, lsp and external-editor shell scripts
-- luasnips for gdscript.
-- c# support

 # Installation
 Any plugin manager will do.